Early Marriage and Fertility Decision-Making among Conflict-affected and Displaced Adolescents in Bangladesh and Yemen

 Project overview

-This study aims to understand how conflict and displacement affect family formation among adolescents age 15-24, including through pressures for early marriage and to demonstrate fertility.
+This study aimed to understand how conflict and displacement affect family formation among adolescents age 15-24, including through pressures for early marriage and to demonstrate fertility.
+It generates insights that could inform adolescent sexual and reproductive health programs in humanitarian settings.

 Countries